haxiomic/twitter-to-mastodon/README.md

 - [ ] Track visited posts in localStorage to avoid duplication
 - [ ] POC: can copy text posts reliably in order of posting --
-- [ ] Image re-posting with progressive posting
+- [ ] Image positing, progressively to avoid saving the images in mass